mobashirahmad2000/Flask_Chat_App/README.md

 Usage:

-To Start the Flask application: python app.py
+To Start the Flask application: python main.py or up the docker container
-Access the application at http://localhost:5000.

 Register, log in, and start chatting in real-time!
 API Endpoints